 Hello!
 If you are reading this hopefully it means you decided to make a budget.
 So let’s jump right in and go over some tips to making a budget.

 A budget is simply a list of your income and expenses.
 It is easiest to make the budget on a monthly basis.
-The goal is to spend less than you make, with the excess going to savings.
+The goal is to spend less than you make, with the excess going to savings, I recommend you learn some tips to payback loan.

 To start your budget you will need to do some research.
 First you will need your net income (your pay after taxes and deductions aka the money that hits your bank account).